-Joan Lee, D.O. received her undergraduate bachelors of science degree from The College of New Jersey.
-She went on to complete her medical training at the University of Medicine and Dentistry School of Osteopathic Medicine.
-Her internship and residency training was completed at Geisinger Medical Center where she served as chief resident.
-Following residency, she went on to train with Dr. C. Stephen Foster and completed a fellowship in Uveitis at the Massachusetts Eye Research and Surgery Institution.
+Dr. Lee graduated from the University of Medicine and Dentistry School of Osteopathic Medicine.
+Her internship and residency training were completed at Geisinger Medical Center, where she served as chief resident.
+Following residency, she trained with Dr. C. Stephen Foster and completed her fellowship in Uveitis at the Massachusetts Eye Research and Surgery Institution.

-Dr. Lee is board certified by the American Board of Ophthalmology and a member of the American Academy of Ophthalmology as well as a member of the American Uveitis Society.
+Dr. Lee is board certified by the American Board of Ophthalmology.
+She is a member of the American Academy of Ophthalmology and American Uveitis Society.

 Uveitis - Ocular Inflammatory Disease

 Uveitis is a wide range of inflammatory diseases of the eye, specifically the uvea.
 There are 3 basic layers of the eye – the sclera and cornea on the outside, the retina on the inside, and the uvea in between.
 The uvea is comprised mostly of blood vessels and connective tissue, including pigmented cells.
 The different parts of the uvea are the iris in the front, the ciliary body in the middle, and the choroid located behind these, which lies around most of the eye.
 Sometimes uveitis can affect parts of the eye other than uvea, such as retina, vitreous, or optic nerve.

 Types of uveitis are based on what part of the eye is affected.

 - Anterior uveitis – inflammation in the front of the eye, called iritis or iridocyclitis.